isovector/certainty-by-construction/src/book/1-agda.lagda.md

 and from here, Agda will happily write the remainder of the function via [`Auto`](AgdaCmd).

-Because we were able to implement `curry` and `uncurry`, we have shown that curried functions (used in Agda) are equivalent in power to uncurried functions (used in most programming languages.)
+Because we were able to implement `def:curry` and `def:uncurry`, we have shown that curried functions (used in Agda) are equivalent in power to uncurried functions (used in most programming languages.)
 But the oddity of our choice leads to our ability to "cancel" arguments that are duplicated on either side of a function